 This is the 12th in a series of blog posts featuring the fabulous sponsors of the 2018 Rhinebeck Trunk Show.

-Ann Shayne and Kay Gardiner of Mason Dixon Knitting have been corresponding about knitting since 2003, so they know a thing or two about Rhinebeck.
+Ann Shayne and Kay Gardiner of MDK have been corresponding about knitting since 2003, so they know a thing or two about Rhinebeck.
 This year, they will be the hostesses with the mostest in what is being dubbed the MDK Lounge at the fifth annual Indie Untangled Trunk Show.

 I recently asked Ann and Kaye about their plans for the big weekend:

 Who are you both most looking forward to seeing at the Indie Untangled Rhinebeck Trunk Show?

 An event like Indie Untangled gives us the opportunity to see our invisible internet friends in actual 3D human form — it’s incredibly good fun.
 We’ll be in the Indie Untangled Lounge all day — beginning at 1 p.m. rope drop! — so we hope to say Hi to as many folks as we can.
 Really looking forward to talking yarns and designs with everybody.
 Pub nights are kind of a branded thing with us.
 We love a good sit ’n’ knit.